JCMexplains/writing-for-success-2023/textbook.md

 - Transitional words and phrases help organize ideas in a paragraph and show how these ideas relate to one another.

-## 6.3 Writing Paragraphs: End-of-Chapter Exercises
+## 6.3 Writing Paragraphs: End-of-chapter Exercises

 Exercises